Company cars – driving business

 If a company car is usually garaged at or close to an employee's home it is considered to be available for private use, even if the company car agreement states they do not have permission.
 Travel to and from work is also considered private use.

-If the value of all your fringe benefits is greater than $1000 in a year, your employer will record the value of these benefits on your group certificate.
+If the value of all your fringe benefits is greater than the minimum amount in a year, your employer will record the value of these benefits on your group certificate.
 This is your reportable fringe benefits amount and reflects the gross salary you would have to earn to purchase the benefit from after-tax dollars.

 Although you don't pay income tax on this FBT amount, it is used for other calculations, such as income tests used for government benefits.